 “It’s a terrible case,” asserts CREW Executive Director Melanie Sloan.
 “I just can’t say harsh enough things about it.”
 Citing what she sees as a half-dozen fundamental flaws, including Holding’s swift shift from pursuing Edwards to running for office on the Republican ticket, Sloan predicts “a total disaster” for Justice—which would suit her fine.
 So misguided does CREW consider the indictment, says Sloan, it plans to file an amicus brief with the court on behalf of Edwards.

 “It’s a terrible case.
-I just can’t say harsh enough things
+I just can’t say harsh enough things about it.”

 Not that this is Holding’s concern any longer.
 A few days after handing his Democratic successor the awkward job of pursuing the contentious case, Holding announced his run for Congress.
 Even at this tender stage of the campaign, his crusading term as U.S. attorney is, unsurprisingly, a prominent part of his pitch.
 Among the rotating features on the campaign’s homepage is a TV news segment with the headline: “Prosecutor stepping down after Edwards indictment.”
 Also unsurprisingly, Holding is already being hit with questions from local reporters about whether he targeted big-name Democrats to further his political career.